henankf223/Project-classification/README.md

 # Project: using classification algorithms to predict heart failure
-The project deliverable is Report.pdf
+The project deliverable is CLS_Report.pdf